oleh-kurachenko/naukma-java-project-3/README.md

 parsing the collection of files and processing requests over this collection.

 This system had to have UI representing filesystem as tree for user to be able to choose files to be preprocessed.
-The preprocessing should run in new thread.

 The search request is word to be found in preprocessed collection of files.